Free Things to Do in Bhutan

 Immerse yourself in local culture without spending.

-Circumambulation at Memorial Chorten Free
+Morning Circumambulation at the National Memorial Chorten, Thimphu Free

 Free Outdoor Activities